 “What the hell does that mean?”

-I found myself scratching my head in a meeting this week.
+I found myself scratching my head in an event planning meeting this week.

-“So, the SMEs will be presenting…” noted a colleague, flicking through the agenda.
+“So, the SMEs will be presenting…” said a colleague, as she flicked through her notes.

 The relief was palpable, laced with a healthy dose of frustration.
-That simple acronym had thrown our entire meeting off track.
+One acronym ate twenty minutes of our lives and we’re not getting them back.

 The perils of acronym abuse